chizurum4444/3D-World/README.md

 # 3D-World
-Small 3d world made with OpenGL to learn about the graphics pipeline and optimization techniques to render complex scenes.
+Designed a small and interactive 3D world  with OpenGL to learn an understand the basic graphics pipeline and optimization techniques ussed to render more complex scenes.

+# UTILIZED
+OpenGL
+C/C++
+GLSL
+Blender

+# View Of 3D World